-Paragraph 1, Guideline F: AGAINST APPLICANT Subparagraphs 1.a - 1.k: Against Applicant
+Paragraph 1, Guideline F: AGAINST APPLICANT

+Subparagraphs 1.a - 1.g: Against Applicant

+Subparagraph 1.h: For Applicant

 Conclusion

 In light of all of the circumstances presented by the record in this case, it is not clearly consistent with the national interest to grant Applicant a security clearance.
 Eligibility for access to classified information is denied.